jzhou316/Post-DeepSeek-R1_LLM-RL/README.md

 - Why Qwen works better then Llama?
 Qwen already exhibits certain reasoning behaviors before training
 - Priming Llama to begin RL training with data of complext reasoning behaviors helps, even when the final anwer is not correct
-- _Joe: somehow I don't really like the name of cognitive behaviors; maybe I'm naive_
+- _Joe: somehow I don't really get the name of cognitive behaviors (and the whole title); maybe I'm naive_

 ### Efficiency